madgicaltechdom/apache-nifi/README.md

 ./nifi.sh set-single-user-credentials <username> <password>
 ```

-9. Navigate to the nifi-1.23.0/bin/ and start Apache Nifi by running the below command:
+9. Navigate to the nifi-1.23.0/bin/ directory and start Apache Nifi by running the below command:

 ```
 cd nifi-1.23.0/bin/